Disordered 3D particle assemblies

 Creating a 3D assembly

-To fill a layer with randomly distributed particles, use the function Layer.plugLiquid:
+To fill a layer with randomly distributed particles:

 layer = ba.Layer(matrix_material, thickness)

-If the layer contains an incoherent mixture of the disordered assembly and something else, then a Disordered3D object must be explicitly created, and added to the layer with a Layer.addStruct function call:
+If the layer contains an incoherent mixture of the disordered assembly and something else, use add3D with a coverage parameter:

 layer = ba.Layer(matrix_material, thickness)